Canadians have the resources, ideas, and skills we need to grow our clean energy sector, fight climate change, and thrive in the decades ahead.

 Wildfires are getting worse.
 The 2017 and 2018 wildfire seasons were the worst on record in B.C.

-74 people died in the Quebec heatwave last summer, an event scientists say would have been impossible without climate change.
+74 people died in the Quebec heatwave in 2018, an event scientists say would have been impossible without climate change.

 The good news